dun933/ext_portrait_segmentation/README.md

 Download datasets
 if you use audgmented dataset, fix the code in dataloader.py in line 20 depending on location of augmented dataset.
+Also, please make different pickle file for Augmented dataset and baseline dataset.

 - Train